MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-campaign-standard.md

 1. Give your connection a recognizable name in the Display name field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
 If you take no action, the default will be Administrators.
-For more information, see Allow contributors to use a connection for exports.
+For more information, see [Permissions needed to configure an export](export-destinations.md#set-up-a-new-export).

 1. Provide a **Display name** for this new export destination and then enter the **Account name**, **Account key**, and **Container** of the Azure Blob Storage account where you want to export the segment to.